 There was a while when mom was kinda hard up and had to move in with me when I lived in a tiny one-bedroom apartment.
 I wasn’t really vegetarian at the time and vegan wasn’t even on the radar yet.
 But I really didn’t look forward to coming home to a sausage or hamburger based dinner.
-And she really tried to be a good roommate by cooking dinner and all, but didn’t understand what was so gross about the foods I grew up with.
+And she really tried to be a good roommate by cooking dinner and all, but didn’t understand what was so gross about the hamburger.
 And I really didn’t know enough about cooking to provide any alternatives at the time.

 Why am I rambling on about this?
 I think it’s because black-eyed peas and sausage, even vegan style, remind me of family.
 They make me think of the family sitting around grandma’s table eating corn bread pancakes, beans and everything bad for you.
 Or everyone sitting outside on cheap aluminum lawn chairs stringing beans, shelling peas and shucking corn for the canning season.
 I guess black-eyed peas are part of my memory palate.
-Like that dry, totally not sweet, super sturdy cornbread all the women in my family made.
+Like that super sturdy cornbread all the women in my family made.
 And all the jelly and preserves we put up every fall.
-Everything went into grandma’s cellar and we all shared from that stash.
+Everything went into grandma’s cellar.
 I was always too afraid to go into the cellar because it had no lights, a mud floor, flooded when it rained and mom swore she once encountered a snake down there.
 It sounded as dreadful as grandpappy’s outhouse in Foxtown, Kentucky.
 Nope, I left it to the adults to retrieve all the canned goods on an as needed basis.

 So, anyway, I’m getting a little off track here.
 Ah, yes, the recipe.
 This is so insanely easy and you don’t need a ham hock nor do you need to stew dried peas for hours.
 This is the easy way out and still reminds me of home.

-Black-Eyed Peas and Sausage (shown above with the collard greens option)
+New Year Black-Eyed Peas and Sausage (shown here with the collard greens option)

 - 2 regular cans of black-eyed peas, NOT drained